DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-application-assignment-research.md

 ![Delete user page with no indication that the user was assigned to any applications](delete-user.png)

 ## What we found

 We found that participants:

 - spotted that the assignment feature existed with minimal direction from us
 - easily assigned a user to an application
 - expected that an assigned user would be notified
 - easily removed assigned users and filtered by assigned users
-- understood the impact of deleting a user on assignment - but most felt they would benefit from a warning
+- understood that deleted users would be unassigned from applications - but most participants felt they would benefit from a warning
-- understood that applications would be unassigned if their user was deleted
 - may need to be able to bulk assign applications
 - would go to the timeline or activity log to see who had previously been assigned